Transatlantic collaborative project, 2017 – 2022

 The management of the research project is conducted by the Netherlands Heart Institute, a unique collaborative platform of the Cardiology departments of all academic medical centers in the Netherlands.
 Within this institute, Prof. Dr. Doevendans is responsible for the overall supervision of this project.

 CURE-PlaN, 2019 – 2024

 Mid 2018, Fondation Leducq awarded USD 6 million for a PLN-focused international research plan, the CURE-PLaN.
 This project officially started on January 1st, 2019.
 The team is a transatlantic team brought together by our Foundation, consisting of researchers from UMC Groningen, Amsterdam UMC, UMC Utrecht, New York Mount Sinai Hospital, University of Cincinnati and Stanford University (Mercola Lab).
 This team was further strengthened with researchers from Greece and Germany.

-A start was already made in the last quarter of 2018: The Netherlands Heart Institute and our Foundation took the initiative to organize a researchers day.
-Almost fifty researchers from The Netherlands, America, Germany, Italy and other countries took part.
+A first start was already made in the last quarter of 2018: the Netherlands Heart Institute and our Foundation took the initiative to organize a researchers day.
+Almost fifty researchers from the Netherlands, America, Germany, Italy and other countries took part.
 Timelines were discussed and agreements were made.

 This project has led to some duplication with our existing project.
 In recent months the Netherlands Heart Institute has been working with us to remove these duplications from the project and to coordinate the two initiatives.
 Our goal is to support efficient initiatives that strengthen and accelerate the overall project.